Devwares-Team/DOCS-Contrast/content/contrast/angular/components/buttons.md

 ## API Reference: Contrast Angular Bootstrap Button Props

-This section will build on your information about the props you get to use with the Contrast Angular Bootstrap Breadcrumb component.
+This section will build on your information about the props you get to use with the Contrast Angular Bootstrap Button component.
 You will find out what these props do, their default values, and how you would use them in your code.

 The table below lists other prop options of the `CDBBtn` component.